 Best of all, each of these techniques can be done online!

-- Collaboration should be based on a stated learning outcome
+- Base the activity on a stated learning outcome

-- Reflect the work students will do as professionals
+- Have the activity reflect the work students will do as professionals

 - Minimize synchronous activities